nicm42/100-days-of-code-v2/log3.md

 **Day 34: 11th May 2021**
 I didn't have much time today, plus I've been stressing out over getting that test to work (although I have some ideas now, just not enough time to test them).
 So I did three of the Weekly Web Dev Challenges on Scrimba.
 It was good to do something simple and try and remember how to write JavaScript, after spending time with React!

+**Day 35: 12th May 2021**
+Today really exemplified the idea of stopping when you're stuck.
+I implemented my solution to the problem I was stuck on on Monday and it was all sorted in about five minutes.
+And then finished off the rest of the testing.
+Annoyingly, the code coverage says I'm not covering one line, but I am so I don't know why.
+I have got some notes of other functionality I need to add in, so it's not something to worry about now because that could change.